 Help others connect with you

 Linkedin matches the emails from your imported list to the emails entered in people’s profiles.
-Assume other people are also importing email lists and add all of your emails to your account so you can be found.
+Assume other people are also importing email lists and add all of your email addresses to your account so you can be found.

 To get more connections on LinkedIn it is sometimes required to supply an email address of the person you want to connect with.
 Therefore, to help interested people connect with you, consider making all your emails available in your public profile to be used in this case.